 4. Group Life cover

-Sometimes referred to a Group Death in Service, this benefit is designed to ensure that, in the event of an employee passing away, a tax free payment will be made to their dependants/beneficiaries, whether that is a parent, partner or child/children.
+Sometimes referred to as Group Death-in-Service Insurance, this benefit is designed to ensure that, in the event of an employee passing away, a tax free payment will be made to their dependants/beneficiaries, whether that is a parent, partner or child/children.

 Interestingly, employers considering this benefit often ask if the term “death in service” means that the employee must physically be undertaking their employed role when they die.
 This is not the case, and the benefit is payable as long as the employee is in active service.